cdapio/cdap/docs/loom-docs/source/rest/image.rst

 .. include:: /toplevel-links.rst

 ==================
-REST API: Hardware
+REST API: Image
 ==================

-Loom REST API allow you to manage the mapping of hardware capabilities to "flavors" supported by configured hardwares.
-Loom hardware type maps to multiple flavors as specified by different hardwares.
-Using hardware Loom REST APIs you can manage the hardware specifications.
+Loom REST API allow you to manage the mapping of image capabilities to "flavors" supported by configured images.
+Loom image type maps to multiple flavors as specified by different images.
+Using image Loom REST APIs you can manage the image specifications.

-Each hardware configured in the system will have a unique name, a short description and list of key-value pairs that are required by the backend hardware provisioner.
+Each image configured in the system will have a unique name, a short description and list of key-value pairs that are required by the backend image provisioner.

 .. contents::
         :local:
         :class: faq
         :backlinks: none

-.. _hardware-create:
+.. _image-create:
-**Create a Hardware Type**
+**Create an Image Type**
 ==================

-To create a new hardware type, make a HTTP POST request to URI:
+To create a new image type, make a HTTP POST request to URI:
 ::
- /hardwaretypes
+ /imagetypes

 POST Parameters
 ^^^^^^^^^^^^^^^^